em-bst/graph-neural-networks/README.md

     ├── requirements.tx             # Packages to install
     └── utils.py                    # Imports

-This GitHub repository presents the Graph Neural Networks analysis for Molecules property predictions.
+This GitHub repository presents the Graph Neural Networks framework for Molecules property predictions.

 Our goal is to predict the **Constrained Solubility** of molecules, defined by :